 “This is an event that has been widely reported on in the past — it is old news and it never happened,” the Trump representative said.
 “It is a standard lawyer technique, which was used to exploit more money from Mr. Trump especially since he had an ironclad prenuptial agreement.”

 Today Trump lawyer Michael Cohen tried–and failed–to clean up the mess he made yesterday.
+People make mistakes and sometimes these mistakes can be costly, if you need any legal help then contact Gruber Law Offices.

 From The Huffington Post: Donald Trump’s Lawyer Apologizes For ‘Inarticulate Comment’ About Spousal Rape.